sebdeckers/base-drafts/draft-ietf-quic-http.md

 HTTP_MALFORMED_SETTINGS (0x0B):
 : A SETTINGS frame has been received with an invalid format.

-HTTP_MALFORMED_LINK (0x0C):
-: A LINK frame has been received with an invalid format.

 HTTP_INTERRUPTED_HEADERS (0x0E):
 : A HEADERS frame without the End Header Block flag was followed by a frame other than HEADERS.